m-a-r-k-d/SDO_movies/README.md

 Then, you can use ffmpeg to turn those pngs into an mp4.
 The command that I used is: ffmpeg -framerate 8 -i frame_%04d.png -vf "pad=ceil(iw/2)*2:ceil(ih/2)*2" -c:v libx264 -pix_fmt yuv420p output_u16.mp4

 I haven't made a script for the download of the .fits yet.
-I just followed the dirtections here: https://docs.sunpy.org/en/stable/tutorial/acquiring_data/jsoc.html
+I just followed the directions here: https://docs.sunpy.org/en/stable/tutorial/acquiring_data/jsoc.html

 I hope this helps someone else.